A 64-bit Windows 10/8/7 App to Supplement SketchUp 'Cut List 4.1'

 If you don't use SketchUp: I encourage you to learn to use it.
 SketchUp is a valuable, easy to use 3D drawing tool that can help you visualize a woodworking design.
 By seeing a 3D image of your project before you build it, you can have a good sense about how the final result will look, whether the design is even practical, and what changes might be needed before you buy materials and begin the build.
 See the information in the next section to find out how to get and learn to use the free version of SketchUp.

 The procedure might not go smoothly.
 If it doesn't, do it again.
-Once Cut List 4.1 has been successfully installed, you will have a menu item called Extensions and it will include an item called Cut List.
+Once Cut List 4.1 has been successfully installed, you will have a new menu item in SketchUp called Extensions and it will include an item called Cut List.

 Learn to use Cut List 4.1: Here is a link to a YouTube video that offers an explanation about how to use Cut List 4.1.